nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

     -   Alternative Considered:
         Expanding number of `Calendar` rows.
 This will require the need to increase the number of `Calendar` columns to preserve the integrity of a traditional calendar view.
 However, this also is infeasible as our goal is to keep the calendar compact such that it does not need to fill the screen.

+#### 3.6.3.
+Future Enhancements

+- Future enhancement to the Calendar feature of **ATAS** is inclusive but not limited to the following:

+    - Allowing users the ability to dictate their dimensions of the calendar view so that they are able to customise the size to their preference.
+Current implementation involves hardcoded dimensions that might not meet every users' requirements.

 ### 3.7.
 Storage
 #### 3.7.1.
 Implementation